The Naked Week: Ep5. Tariffic Trump retaliation, and Woop Woop - it's the sound of the Thought Police.

 Someone in the audience just said incredibly solemnly, this is good.

+But it's true.
 There are indeed a number of local elections happening next month, and parties have been slowly, oh so slowly, launching their campaigns.

 Reform did it via Nigel Farage waving from a JCB like a cross between Bob the Builder and Eva Perron.
+Labour, we're pretty sure, launched theirs on Thursday.

+The Greens, we're pretty sure, are still hibernating.
 While the Conservatives actually did launch their campaign weeks ago, not that anyone noticed.

 We genuinely had to look it up to see if it had happened at all.
+But don't worry, Kemi's been rallying the troops with an inspiring new slogan.

 We know that these elections will be extremely difficult.
+That's the spirit.

-But the best launch by far was on Monday, and the Liberal Democrat campaign, spearheaded by distinguished public servant and man asked to leave the church church fate after accidentally letting go of the test your strength hammer and bludgeoning the vicar
+But the best launch by far was on Monday, and the Liberal Democrat campaign, spearheaded by distinguished public servant and man asked to leave the church fate after accidentally letting go of the test your strength hammer and bludgeoning the vicar

-It really is great fun.
+brilliant it really is great fun

-That sound you can hear is William Gladstone turning in his grave.
+that sound you can hear is william gladstone turning in his grave

 Let's just say that some of the enthusiasm may possibly have been a tiny bit staged.

-Which doesn't involve any jumping,
+Which doesn't involve any jumping.

+Step over.
 Okay, well, I'm going to have to because my leg is pretty painful.

 I know, okay, right.
+Let's um.

 I'm not doing it again.